String Quartet in B-flat major (Sibelius): Structure

-The B-flat major Quartet is in four movements, as follows:
+The quartet is in four movements:

 The piece was published posthumously in 1991 by Fazer Music.

-Movement I

 The first movement, marked Allegro, is in 2/2 time; it has a duration of about nine minutes.

-Movement II

 The second movement, marked Andante molto, is in 2/4 time; it has a duration of about 7.5 minutes.

-Movement III

 The third movement, marked Presto, is in 3/4 time; it has a duration of about six minutes.

-Movement IV

 The fourth movement, marked Allegro, is in 4/4 time; it has a duration of about nine minutes.

 Discography

-The Sibelius Academy Quartet made the world premiere studio recording of the B-flat major Quartet for Finlandia in 1985.
+The Sibelius Academy Quartet made the world premiere studio recording of the B♭ major Quartet for Finlandia in 1985.
 The table below lists this and other commercially available recordings: